 A state that without doubt deserves its millions of residents, North Carolina is continuing to attract new inhabitants from other parts of the United States.
 Although a boon for the local economy, new infrastructure can be invasive and annoying.
 Solutions exist for prying eyes and sound-producing highways.
 Trees that are cultivated to form protective barriers, better known as ‘privacy trees’ can be planted to afford the Tar Heeler yard the solitude and peace it deserves.

-Although there are many privacy trees the North Carolinian planter may plant, none is as fitting as the Willow Hybrid.
+Although there are many privacy trees the North Carolinian planter may grow, none is as fitting as the Willow Hybrid.
 The Willow Hybrid grow quickly, at upwards of 6 feet a year, and provides fast-growing privacy.
 Unlike many privacy tree species, the Willow Hybrid is not an evergreen but a subset of the willow, providing a unique barrier against intrusions of every kind.
 The Willow Hybrid is not the only option to choose from in North Carolina.
 Alternatively, consider the Thuja Green Giant or Juniper ‘Witchita Blue’.

 North Carolina’s climate varies laterally along the state, with the eastern portions primarily influenced by proximity to the Atlantic Ocean and western portions affected by the Appalachian Mountains, which display a subtropical highland climate.
 Most of the state lies in a humid subtropical climate, with hot, humid summers and mild to cold winters.
 The average daily temperatures throughout most of the state in summer are at 90°F and in winter are at 50°F. In 1985, the record low was recorded at -34°F. In 1983, the record high was recorded at 110°F.